WebQit/docs/play-ui/docs/js/api/ui/on/README.md

 ---
 # `.on()`

 This method is used to bind event or gesture handlers to an element.
-This works like [`EventTarget.addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) but adds support for user gestures and custom event implementation.
+This works like the native [`EventTarget.addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) function but adds support for user gestures and custom event implementation.

 ## Syntax